 Also, the fact that the deviation between the actual demand and the predicted demand was only 6% resulted in the possibility of resolving mismatches between supply and demand.
 Now, the customer can more quickly and more easily plan the capacity, minimize future risks and optimize inventory.

 Well, the results are quite promising.
 And there is a long way we can go further in the improvement of this model, so it can provide accurate long-term forecasts as well.
-If you would like to learn more about how data modeling can work to address the needs of your organization, get in touch with us.

 The breadth of knowledge and understanding that ELEKS has within its walls allows us to leverage that expertise to make superior deliverables for our customers.
 When you work with ELEKS, you are working with the top 1% of the aptitude and engineering excellence of the whole country.